krakphp/presenter/README.md

         "symfony/http-kernel": "~2.0",
         "symfony/http-foundation": "~2.0",

-        /* include if you use the Provider\ViewPresenterServiceProvder */
+        /* include if you use the Provider\ViewPresenterServiceProvider */
         "pimple/pimple": "~3.0"
     }
 }